sst/guide/_chapters/parameterize-resources-names.md

 comments_id:
 ---

 When deploying multiple environments, some into the same AWS account, some across multiple AWS accounts, we need to ensure the resource names do not thrash across environments.
 For example, in our `checkout-api` service, we have a Lambda function called `checkout`.
-Now, if two developers are working on two different features, one deployed to the `featureA` environment and one deploys to the `featureB` environment, and both environments reside in the `Dev` AWS account, only one environment can be successfully deployed.
+Now, if two developers are working on two different features, one deploys to the `featureA` environment and one deploys to the `featureB` environment, and both environments reside in the `Dev` AWS account, only one environment can be successfully deployed.
 The second environment will get an error indicating that a Lambda function with the name `checkout` already exists.

 AWS resources need to be uniquely named within a scope, and the scope is different for different resource types.
-Here are the rules for commonly used serverless resources:
+Here are the rules for some of the commonly used serverless resources:

 - Unique per account per region: Lambda functions, API Gateway projects, SNS Topic, etc.
 - Unique per account (across all regions): IAM users/roles